 Freeport Montessori School is a community of educators and families.
 The school uses the prepared Montessori environment to teach children how to learn by using materials guided by their own curiosity and development.
 The Montessori classroom is a respectful, cooperative place where children’s activities promote independence, cognitive preparation, physical coordination, social competence, emotional growth, and spiritual nourishment.
 The families bring their unique backgrounds and skills to the Montessori experience and enrich our school environment.

-MARNEE HARKE has been part of a Montessori School for over 15 years as both teacher and Head of School as well as a member of the board of directors of the Maine Montessori Association.
+MARNEE HARKE has been part of a Montessori School for nearly 20 years as teacher, director, and/or founder.
+She is currently a member of the board of directors for the Maine Montessori Association and the Damariscotta Montessori School, and an appointed member of the Maine Children's Growth Council for the State of Maine.
 Since obtaining her degrees in Early Childhood Education and Child Development from Vanderbilt University, she has worked in schools in Tennessee, Vermont, Connecticut, and Maine.
-She holds an American Montessori Society credential from the Center for Montessori Training in New York.
+She holds her American Montessori Society credential from the Center for Montessori Training in New York.

 MARCIA CLARK has 25 years of experience in Montessori Schools, including starting and running a successful school in Fairfield, CT.
 She has a BA from Bates College, a MS in Community Education from Cornell University, and an American Montessori Society Teacher’s credential.
 She runs a small farm along with teaching Montessori.